 To see this, consider that there may be modally co-varying expressions which nonetheless do not have the same intension (as we earlier defined that notion).
 Thus, these expressions will occupy hyperintensionalGRND (but not hyperintensionalTRAD) positions in sentences.
 For example, ‘Socrates’ and ‘{Socrates}’ refer to entities that many take to exist at precisely the same possible worlds, and yet these terms have different intensions.
 Indeed, they even have different extensions, with the former referring to a man and the latter to a set.
 So, modal co-variance does not entail intensional equivalence.
-Similarly, two predicates might pick out properties that modally co-vary, as they exist in all the same worlds, but are distinct in virtue of being instantiated by different objects in those worlds.
+Similarly, two predicates might pick out or ascribe properties that modally co-vary, as they exist in all the same worlds, but are distinct in virtue of being instantiated by different objects in those worlds.
 For example, it might be that a possible world has objects that instantiate charge just in case it has objects that instantiate spin.
 Then, sentences including the expression ‘charge’ are hyperintensionalGRND (for ‘charge’ and ‘spin’ modally co-vary, yet have different extensions).
 Hence, for instance in the sentence ‘Bert has charge’ we cannot substitute ‘spin’ for ‘charge’ without changing the truth-value of the sentence, on the assumption that Bert does not instantiate spin.
-(And there is no guarantee that Bert instantiates spin, since the modal co-variation between ‘spin’ and ‘charge’ only entails that the former refers in any world in which the latter does; it does not entail that ‘spin’ can be predicated of some object O, if ‘charge’ can.)
-Equally, that sentence does not contain hyperintensionalTRAD positions (since ‘charge’ and ‘spin’ are not intensionally equivalent on the assumption that each picks out a different property).
+(And there is no guarantee that Bert instantiates spin, since the modal co-variation between ‘spin’ and ‘charge’ only entails that the former applies in any world in which the latter does; it does not entail that ‘spin’ can be predicated of some object O, if ‘charge’ can.)
+Equally, that sentence does not contain hyperintensionalTRAD positions since ‘charge’ and ‘spin’ are not intensionally equivalent on the assumption that each picks out a different property.
 Finally, consider ‘S’, which is the name for [Socrates exists], and ‘S*’, which is the name for [{Socrates} exists].
 The expressions ‘S’ and ‘S*’ refer to entities (facts) which modally co-vary, but they are not intensionally equivalent since the facts to which they refer, are distinct.
 Thus, it is a mistake (or at least quite misleading) to say that these expressions are ‘intensionally equivalent’, ‘necessarily equivalent’, ‘necessarily co-extensive’, and so on, as many seem prone to do.
 This will be important when we discuss predicate-fact views of grounding, where sentences expressing truths about grounding typically contain names of facts, which, in some cases, modally co-vary.

 For now, we can notice that using the same term, ‘hyperintensionality’, to pick out both notions can potentially lead to confusion.
 So, for example, Trogdon (2013: 109) writes: